 Now, obviously, I am not a medical professional and my baby’s start in life may be very different to yours and I am not able to say this will work for everybody, it may not.
 Your baby may have other issues which have led to their colic and reflux, all I can do is tell you that this is what worked for us and it has also worked for some other parents in the group.
 All any parent can do is try.
 We all want our babies to be happy and healthy and out of pain.

-I am so glad that we found this solution and if this information can help you too, that will be amazing.
+I am so glad that we solved his colic and reflux problem and if this information can help you too, that will be amazing.

 Pin for later: